Cosium/vet-intellij-plugin/README.md

 ### Build

-IntelliJ is not fully booted on JVM 9+.
+IntelliJ is not fully usable on JVM 9+.
 Therefore this plugin must be built using JDK 8.
 Vet core is compatible Java 8, but built using Java 9 in order to be JLinked.

 Consequently, as long as this situation lasts, to save the author mental health, Vet core source must be pulled into the current project using symbolic link.